 Refer A Patient

 Riley at IU Health works with referring physicians in Indiana and beyond.Refer A Patient

 Our physical therapists and occupational therapists improve health for children through research that studies normal and abnormal form and function of the musculoskeletal system.
 Healthcare professionals, researchers and students investigate treatments in advanced labs that allow the study of motion, biomechanics, neurorehabilitation and bone physiology.
 Current research focuses on developing better understanding of how to deliver better outcomes using rehabilitation and integrative therapies.
-For more information about our research, visit the Indiana University-Purdue University School of Health & Rehabilitation Services.
+For more information about our research, visit the Indiana University-Purdue University School of Health & Human Sciences.